diablodale/dp.docs/docs/_max/attributes/skeleton.md

 was already skeletal tracking its maximum number of people.
 After receiving this message, the playerId may be reused by the sensor for a new person.

-If you are migrating from jit.openni, the additional messages calib_pose, calib_start, calib_fail,
+The following legacy messages are not supported: calib_pose, calib_start, calib_fail, exit_user, and reenter_user.
-exit_user, and reenter_user are not supported.

 ## User Location